shelleyolivia/learn-tutorials/mirror/03-create-post.md

 const transactionId = response.data;
 ```

 With that our users are able to create entries that will live forever on the Arweave blockchain!
 There's one issue though - even though we can create an entry, we can't see it in our dApp yet.
-We'll address that shortly in Step 4.
+We'll address that shortly but first we need an endpoint to fetch posts.
+We'll tackle that next in Step 4.

 ##### _Listing 3.1: Code for creating a post endpoint_